clean-code-craft-tcq-1/test-for-analytics-preetikadyan/README.md

 1. Access to the Server containing the telemetrics in a csv file.
 2. Read access for the csv file in order to perform the analytics.
+3. Write access to the server to generate/store the PDF report.
-3. Threshold values for the battery parameters should be available in order to calculate the no. of breaches.
+4. Threshold values for the battery parameters should be available in order to calculate the no. of breaches.
-4. PDF utility should be supported.
+5. PDF utility should be supported.
-5. Alert/Notification system should be known(e.g: if it's EMAIL_ALERT, CONTROLLER_ALERT or simply a CONSOLE_ALERT)
+6. Alert/Notification system should be known or configured(e.g: if it's EMAIL_ALERT, CONTROLLER_ALERT or simply a CONSOLE_ALERT)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Mark the System Boundary